Gavrilo Jejina

 Key differences from traditional firms:

-• Granular personalization: Algorithms can personalize messaging for thousands of micro-segments, something traditional teams struggle to scale.
+• Granular personalization.
+Algorithms can personalize messaging for thousands of micro-segments, something traditional teams struggle to scale.

 Core Benefits of AI Marketing